-At Heathcote we have implemented the changes to arrangements for SEND students as outlined in the ‘Special Educational Needs and Disabilities Code of Practice, Statutory Guidance’ issued July 2014.
+At Heathcote we have implemented the changes to arrangements for SEND pupils as outlined in the ‘Special Educational Needs and Disabilities Code of Practice, Statutory Guidance’ issued July 2014.
 Our SEND Policy was issued in September 2015 and is available via the following link:

-We continue to provide high quality support for students with additional needs and we are proud of the progress they make, their involvement in the school and that they leave the school ready to enter the world of work.
+We continue to provide high quality support for pupils with additional needs and we are proud of the progress they make, their involvement in the school and that they leave the school ready to enter the world of work.

 Outlined below are details of the arrangements for Special Education Needs and Disability at Heathcote.
 Should you wish to discuss any aspect of this information or any concerns you have regarding your child please contact our SEN co-ordinator (SENco), Maxine Davies, on 020 8498 5110.